-The RF and Communications Laboratory provides a full range of modern measurement capability from 0-22 GHz, including a number of antenna measurement systems, vector network analyzers, and modern spectrum analyzers.
-It also has extensive computer-aided design and simulation capability, based largely on modern commercial software running on workstations.
+The RF and Communications Laboratory provides a full range of modern measurement capability from 22 GHz, including a number of antenna measurement systems, vector network analyzers, and modern spectrum analyzers.
+It also has extensive computer-aided design and simulation capability.
 Interconnection of hardware measurements and computer simulation is stressed.

 The Digital Systems Laboratory (operated jointly with the Department of Computer Engineering) provides complete facilities for experiments and projects ranging in complexity from a few digital integrated circuits to FPGA-based designs.
 The laboratory also includes a variety of development systems to support embedded systems and digital signal processing.